MajaKralj/Googleplaystore_Analysis/README.md

 # Google Play Store Analysis with SQL and Power BI
+## Project Overview
-This project aims to analyze the Google Play Store data using SQL queries and visualizations created with Power BI.
-The objective is to gain insights into app trends, user ratings, and overall performance in the Google Play Store.
+This project focuses on analyzing the Google Play Store data using SQL for data cleaning and leveraging Power BI for analysis and visualizations.
+The primary objective is to extract valuable insights into app trends, user ratings, and overall performance within the Google Play Store ecosystem
+By leveraging SQL and Power BI, this project provides a comprehensive approach to analyze and visualize the Google Play Store data, enabling stakeholders to make data-driven decisions for app development, marketing strategies, and enhancing user engagement.

 ## Project Structure
 - `sql_queries.sql`: Includes SQL queries to extract, clean, and transform the data.